Get access to everything we publish when you sign up for Outside+.

 - 1 teaspoon espresso powder (optional)

-- Line a 9 inch pyrex with parchment paper (this will make it easier to pop them out), making sure the paper is coming over the edge.
-Spread mixture evenly into pyrex.
+- Line a 9-inch glass dish with parchment paper (this will make it easier to pop them out), making sure the paper is coming over the edge.
+Spread mixture evenly into dish.

-- Freeze for 1 hour or refrigerate for 3-4 hours and then remove fudge from pyrex and cut into evenly sized small squares.
-I got around 24-26 squares.
+- Freeze for 1 hour or refrigerate for 3–4 hours.
+Remove fudge from dish and cut into evenly sized small squares.
+(I got around 24–26 squares.)